imran31415/social/blog/BLOG.md

 CMD ["/app/main.go"]
 ```

-This Dockerfile builds go and vue code into one http server binary
+This Dockerfile builds go and vue code into one http server binary.

-If you want more info on the details behind this dockerfile please google ""
+One thing to note is we have to build the directory tree in the docker file to match whatever is expected in the go.mod file replace statements,

 6.Next we create a docker-compose.yaml file that can run 3 dockefiles:
  - mysql/Dockerfile
  - http/Dockerfile
- - envoy/Dockerfile:  proxy to enable http2 requests to our GRPC server from the vue app
+ - envoy/Dockerfile

 Running all this with